yjk16/aws/aws_s3.md

 ### How AWS S3 provides high availabiliy

 High availability starts with infrastructure that is resilient and resistent to disruption.
-AWS S3 delivers high durability, availabity, and performant object storage.
+AWS S3 delivers high durability, availability, and performant object storage.

 ----